Nuclear Museum Logo

 National Museum of Nuclear Science & History

 He was born in Winnipeg, Manitoba on December 28, 1917.
-He received his undergraduate degree from University of Manitoba, a Master’s degree from University of Chicago and doctorate from Illinois Institute of Technology.
-He was professor at University of Louisville for many years.
-He passed away June 6, 2005.
+He received his undergraduate degree from the University of Manitoba, a Master’s degree from the University of Chicago, and a doctorate from the Illinois Institute of Technology.
+He was a professor at the University of Louisville for many years.
+He passed away on June 6, 2005.

 Manuel Schwartz’s Timeline